top of page

 - Gently pull on the longer ends, to ease any slack fabric upwards.
 It neatens the gift-wrapping.
 It looks beautiful, doesn’t it!

-He looks like a proper superhero with his furoshiki cape!
+He looks like a proper superhero with his small furoshiki cape!

 Here we are playing 'catch' in the garden!